 - To resize an image, go to Edit > Free Transform.
 Little squares will appear at the corners of the image.

 - Hold down shift and drag a corner of the image in or out to change its size.

 - Always hold down Shift when you resize images to keep them from becoming stretched and distorted!

 11. In the Layers panel, select the Bryan Hall layer and double-click the thumbnail icon to open the Layer Style options.
 (You can also go to Layer > Layer Style > Stroke from the top menu.)

 - Click the checkbox next to Stroke.

-- In the options that appear, change the Size to 20px, set the Position to Normal, and change the color to white by clicking on the color box and using the color picker.
+- In the options that appear, change the Size to 20px, set the Position to Inside and the Blend Mode to Normal, and change the color to white by clicking on the color box and using the color picker.

 - Click the checkbox next to Drop Shadow and click on the word “Drop Shadow” if the options don’t automatically appear.

 - Set the Opacity between 30-50%, set the Angle to about 130 degrees, set the Distance and the Size to at least 5px.
 You can choose options that look best to you.

 - Click the button on the right for “New Style.”
 Make sure that “Include Layer Effects” and “Add to my current library” are both selected, then click OK.